HPEDevCom/redfishdocs/docs/concepts/gettingStarted.md

 Also, Hewlett Packard Enterprise published example Python code that implements a number of common operations in a RESTful API client.
 This code can be downloaded at [https://github.com/HewlettPackard/python-ilorest-library](https://github.com/HewlettPackard/python-ilorest-library).
 In some cases the examples in this document may refer to examples in the Python code with this notation:

-If you prefer not to implement a client in Python, this serves as a good pseudocode implementing the logic required to perform an operation.
+If you prefer not to implement a client in Python, this serves as a good pseudo-code implementing the logic required to perform an operation.

 ## Example REST API operation with cURL